ROBROICH/SAP_ODP_ODATA_CLIENT/README.md

-# SAP Operational Data Provisioning(ODP) OData Client with S/4HANA: "Hello World"
+# ODP based data extraction from S/4HANA via OData
-For data integration scenarios based on SAP S4/HANA source systems, the following requirements are mainly relevant for designing integration architectures:
+For data extraction scenarios from S/4HANA these requirements have typically to be met:

 * Logical data models abstracting the complexity SAP source tables and corresponding columns
 * The data source must be delta-/CDC-enabled to avoid full delta loads